parthtiwari-dev/Fraud-Risk-Intelligence-System/README.md

 # **FRIS — Fraud Risk Intelligence System**
+A production-grade fraud detection system designed to operate exactly where real-world banks and fintechs need it.

+## **Why This Project?
+(Business Context)**
+Financial institutions face three hard problems in fraud:

+1. **Labels are delayed and incomplete** — you can’t rely purely on supervised learning.
+2. **Inference must be deterministic** — regulators don’t accept "notebook logic".
+3. **Every decision must be explainable** — internal audit, compliance, and customers demand clarity.

+FRIS is built as the system that would sit **between transaction processing and risk decisioning** in a real bank/fintech:

+- ingest a transaction
+- compute engineered signals + model outputs
+- combine supervised + unsupervised signals
+- return a risk score and explanation
+- forward the decision to fraud ops, rule engines, or customer flows

+It acts as the **fraud intelligence layer**, not just a classifier.**
 A full-stack, production-oriented fraud detection system.
 Built end-to-end with deterministic preprocessing, stacked ML inference, SHAP explainability, FastAPI serving, Docker packaging, and a Streamlit UI.

 This repository contains the **complete system** exactly as it runs in production.